-My name is Will Bosworth and I’m a PhD candidate in the Mechanical Engineering Department at MIT.
+My name is Will Bosworth and I’m a PhD candidate at the Mechanical Engineering Department at MIT.
 I’m a Research Assistant at the Newman Lab for Biomechanics & Human Rehabilitation with Prof Neville Hogan, and I work with Prof Sangbae Kim’s Biomimetic Robotics Lab on the DARPA funded MIT Cheetah robot project.
-My research spans the modelling, design, and control of robot limbs for intermittent contact, which is critical for activities such as grasping (with hands) or locomotion (with legs).
+My research spans the modelling, design, and control of robot limbs for intermittent contact—an activity intrinsic to activities such as grasping of legged locomotion.

-Recently, I built the Super Mini Cheetah quadrupedal robot, the first light-weight and inexpensive quadruped to perform a range of behaviors such as jumping, bounding, turning, walking, and stopping.
+Recently, I built the Super Mini Cheetah quadrupedal robot, the first light-weight and inexpensive quadruped to perform a library of behaviors such as jumping, bounding, turning, walking, and stopping.
 Today, there are ~10 legged robots that can perform reliable dynamic locomotion.
-I expect that our machine or machines like it will drastically increase access to dynamic legged locomotion research and play.
+I expect this machine or machines like it will drastically increase access to dynamic legged locomotion research and play.

-The SMC Robot will be making appearences this summer at the MIT Deflorez competition, the 2015 AMAM conference and the 2015 Dynamic Walking conference.
-Otherwise, it can be found wandering the halls of MIT.
-Come check it out sometime!
+The SMC Robot has made appearences at the MIT Deflorez competition, the 2015 AMAM conference, the 2015 Dynamic Walking conference, the NERVE Center at UMass Lowell and the 2015 MIT Mechanical Engineering Research Exhibition.
+In general, it can be found wandering around MIT and Killian Court — come check it out sometime!

 bosworth at mit dot edu